Single Form and the HFA checklist

 Moreover, the partner should identify which wealth category of population and/or livelihood are at risk of food insecurity, if there are any other particularly vulnerable sections of the community providing any information on the critical period of deficit or on seasonality of food insecurity (and malnutrition).
 Furthermore, it should be indicated here in which zones are the most affected.

-In this section, it will also identify adequate modalities for resource transfers, in-kind vs. cash transfer, considering which specific objective of the ECHO HFA are addressed: food access, availability, utilization, livelihood, capacity building etc.; when describing the selected response, the partner should also briefly explain why other possible responses were not chosen.
-If there is any market analysis information such as EMMA that could support programming, as well as understanding of vulnerability and targeting, it should be explained here.
+In this section, it will also identify adequate modalities for resource transfers, in-kind vs. cash transfer, considering which specific objective of the DG ECHO HFA are addressed: food access, availability, utilization, livelihood, capacity building, etc. When describing the selected response, the partner should also briefly explain why other possible responses were not chosen.
+If there is any market analysis, information such as EMMA that could support programming, as well as understanding of vulnerability and targeting, it should be explained here.

-The partner should also precise the protection measures that are going to be mainstreamed and/or integrated in the food assistance action (at least “do no harm” and freedom of movements) - more information is available in the specific topic
+The partner should also precise the protection measures that are going to be mainstreamed and/or integrated in the food assistance action (at least "do no harm" and freedom of movement).

 In the section about beneficiaries, ECHO wants to verify the pertinence of the identification of the beneficiaries and their vulnerability.